 - Diabetes in Children: Care Plan for School and Daycare

-As your child grows, it is important that they get regular checkups with their family doctor or nurse practitioner, eye doctor, and dentist.
-To learn more about what routine health checkups your child should have, click on the links below.
+As your child grows, it is important that they get regular checkups with their family doctor or nurse practitioner, eye doctor and dentist.
+Learn what routine health checkups your child should have.

 - Basic Dental Care